WORKING WITH MARK

 Mark is so passionate about seeing all young people receive a high-quality Computing education that he left his office role helping to lead Computing At School to continue developing the Computing education and EdTech agenda by turning ‘teacherpreneur’ whilst also studying for a part-time PhD in Computer Science Education at Queen Mary University of London.

 If you would like to collaborate with Mark he is always open to new and exciting opportunities.

 Who is Mark?
 Why work with him?

 Mark is a former founding Board Member of the Computing At School group and later went to work for them as National CPD Coordinator where he led various national initiatives funded by the Department for Education and other partner organisations.
-He also architected, co-authored and co-edited the best-selling Hodder Education Compute-IT series for Key Stage 3 but is probably best known for founding the and internationally recognised Digital Schoolhouse project, now delivered by UKIE and powered by Sony Play Station.
+He also architected, co-authored and co-edited the best-selling Hodder Education Compute-IT series for Key Stage 3 but is probably best known for founding the and internationally recognised Digital Schoolhouse project, now delivered by UKIE and powered by Sony Play Station and SEGA.

 In 2016, Mark was awarded fellowships of BCS, The Chartered Institute for IT.
-He was also invited to be a founding member of the Innovate My School Educational Advisory Board as well as judging both the 2017 BETT and ERS Awards.
+He was also invited to be a founding member of the Innovate My School Educational Advisory Board as well as judging the BETT and ERS Awards from 2017 to present.

 Here are just some of the projects & publications Mark's recently been involved in:

 Digital Schoolhouse 101 #ComputingFAQs